-When consumed in moderation (about 3-4 cups per day) coffee has been linked to a slew of health benefits.
-But knowing when, how and how much you drink has a big impact on the benefits you can get from coffee intake or even avoiding potentially negative side effects.
+Knowing when, how and how much you drink has a big impact on the benefits you can get from coffee intake or avoiding negative side effects.

 It’s well known that caffeine gives us a boost, and it does this by acting as a trigger on our adrenal glands, the organs which manage our stress response.
 But how you personally use caffeine in your day is nuanced based on how your body responds to caffeine and in what general state your body is in the moment. (a common theme on research topics on the Basis blog).
 For example, high caffeine intake over an extended period of time may tire the adrenal glands, which will impact your endocrine system and subsequent hormonal balance.
 In some people, caffeine activates the stress response, and may increase the body’s reaction to perceived stress during normal daily activities, such as in a work environment leading to anxiety.

 In general, when consumed in moderation (about 3-4 cups per day) coffee has been linked to longevity, plus a reduced risk of cardiovascular disease, type 2 diabetes and Parkinson's.
 It can also reportedly reduce the risk of depression, improve overall mood and lifelong consumption helps prevent cognitive decline.

 Caffeine is the most widely consumed psychoactive drug worldwide and appears to exert most of its biological effects through the antagonism of the adenosine receptor.